-Do not worry if you do sign up to the free membership to begin with and change your mind.
+Do not worry if you do sign up for the free membership, to begin with, and change your mind.

-You can simply upgrade to the Pro package by going to your Account Settings, select Geni Premium Account and then enter your billing information.
+If you want to upgrade to the Pro package then you need to go to your Account Settings.
+From there select Geni Premium Account, and then enter your billing information.

 Try Geni Pro for Free

-You are actually able to check out Geni Pro for Free if you sign up to the 14-day free trial.
-You will though first need to be signed up to the site in order to take advantage of this offer.
+You can check out Geni Pro for Free if you sign up for the 14-day free trial.
+First, though you need to be signed up to the site to take advantage of this offer.

 Once you are signed in just click on your name at the top-right of the screen then click on “Try Geni Pro For Free“.

 You will then be taken to the sign-up screen where you will be signed up to the Geni Pro package for 1 year.

 DO NOT WORRY!
 You will not be charged during the trial period.

 All major credit cards are accepted, (Visa, MasterCard, American Express, Discover) as well as PayPal.

 If you do not cancel your subscription within the 14-day free period then you will be charged for Pro for 1 year.
 So, make sure you cancel beforehand if you do not want to continue with the package.